-It’s not normal for hemoglobin to be present in your urine.
-It’s usually an indication that your body is breaking down red blood cells too quickly.
-The underlying cause may be due to many factors, including blood disorders, infections, or medication side effects.
+Hemoglobin in your urine usually indicates your body is breaking down red blood cells too quickly.
+The underlying cause may include including blood disorders, infections, or medication side effects.

 Hemoglobin is an iron-containing protein in your red blood cells that carries oxygen throughout your body.
 About